Omega 3 Fatty Acids

 Fruit oils: Olive, avocado.

 Fatty acids play critical roles in human health and disease.
-Cell membranes (all cells) are composed of a double layer of fats.
+Cell membranes (all cells) and mitochondria (found inside your cells at populations of 200-2000 per cell), are composed of a double layer of fats (bilipid layer).
 Your brain is about 60% fat.
-The fats you eat strongly influence the ability of your cell membranes, especially brain and nerve cells, to function.
+The fats you eat determine the health of your cell and mitochondrial membranes, including brain, heart, liver and kidney cells.

 Cholesterol is an alcohol, not a fat.
 Natural saturated fats are found in all foods to some degree.
 Saturation of a fat may be natural or from processing as is done to make margarine solid.
 Naturally occurring saturated fats are not associated with disease unless they are imbalanced by inadequate intake of the polyunsaturate essential fatty acids, especially the omega-3 fats.

-Omega-3 fatty acids, DHA and EPA, are essential to brain and nerve function.
-In cell membranes they enhance cell response (to insulin, neurotransmitters and other messengers), and facilitate repair when cells are damaged.
-Omega-6 fats contribute to membrane resistance, altering mood, insulin response, learning and cell repair in a negative way.
+Omega-3 fatty acids, DHA is essential to every cell in the human body, especially brain and heart cells.
+In cell membranes DHA enhances cell response (to insulin, neurotransmitters and other messengers) as well as sealing the cell membrane to prevent calcium overload WITHOUT using calcium channel blockers), and facilitate repair when cells are damaged.
+While omega-6 AA, arachidonic acid, is also essential for the brain and cellular immunity it is required in only small amounts.
+An excess of pro-inflammatory omega-6 fats contribute to cell membrane resistance, altering mood, insulin response, cognition and cell repair in a negative way.

-Some anthropologists believe the human brain would not have developed as it did without access to high levels of DHA found in fish and shellfish and to a lesser degree in wild game.
+All mammals require DHA.
+Some anthropologists believe the human brain would not have developed as it did without access to high levels of DHA (docosahexaenoic acid) found in fish and shellfish and to a lesser degree in grass fed beef and wild game.
 Just two generations of high omega-6 and low omega-3 can lead to profound alterations in brain size and brain function in animals and probably in man.
-Other anthropologists believe that the human brain formed as it is today, large in proportion to body size, and that its capacity is being diminished as the diet becomes deficient in omega-3 fats.
-A relative omega-3 fatty acid deficiency can be created by an overabundance of omega-6 fats; a lack of omega-3 fats; alcohol consumption; or the consumption of trans-fats.
-All of these conditions have been dramatically increasing in occurrence in the US over the past 50 years.
+These scientists believe the human brain formed as it is today, large in proportion to body size because of abundance of DHA, and that its capacity is being diminished as the diet becomes deficient in omega-3 fats.
+Even if you regularly eat fish or take fish oil a relative omega-3 fatty acid deficiency can be created by an overabundance of omega-6 fats; a lack of omega-3 fats high in DHA; alcohol consumption; or the consumption of glycated or trans-fats.
+All of these conditions have been dramatically increasing in the US over the past 70 years.

-Breast milk contains DHA and EPA, equivalent to amounts present in the mother's diet (what mom eats is critical).
-Formula contains no omega-3.
-Raising children on formula or mother's milk deficient in omega-3 fatty acids contributes to impaired visual development, poor spatial development, slower learning, decreased comprehension and early allergies and asthma.
+Breast milk contains DHA and EPA only equivalent to amounts present in the mother's diet (what mom eats is critical).
+Many formulas contain added DHA however there is no standardization and formulas are never as nutritious as breast milk from a well fed mom.
+Raising children on formula or mother's milk deficient in omega-3 DHA contributes to impaired visual development, poor spatial development, slower learning, decreased comprehension and early allergies and asthma.
+OmegaQuant has an at home test, with a drop of breast milk, to check for sufficient omega-3 fats.

-Acceptable oils are extra virgin olive oil and avocado oil in moderate quantities.
+Acceptable oils used in moderation and never subjected to high heat include extra virgin olive oil and avocado oil.
 Interestingly these are fruit oils.
 High oleic (omega-9) safflower or sunflower oils are also acceptable.
 Natural (non-hydrogenated) saturated fats are NOT a problem.
-Use butter, coconut oil, palm oil and non-hydrogenated lard as desired, also in moderate amounts.
+Use butter, coconut oil, and non-hydrogenated lard, also in moderate amounts.

 Fats in natural foods are never composed of a single type of fatty acid.
-Coconut oil has polyunsaturated fats and olive oil has saturated fat.
+Coconut oil has polyunsaturated fats and extra virgin olive oil and cod liver oil contain saturated fat.
 In nature fats are always mixed.
 Even fish oil contains saturated fat and cholesterol.

-Do not worry about naturally occurring cholesterol in fish, eggs or lean meats.
-Do not worry about total fat intake as long as it is from actual food, whole-fat milk, real butter, the fat naturally found on wild caught fish, free range poultry and grass fed beef or pastured pork.
-The change to concentrate on is reducing ADDED FAT, eliminating as much omega-6 added fat as possible.
+Naturally occurring cholesterol does not contribute to heart disease.
+Do not worry about total fat intake as long as it is from actual food, whole-fat milk, real butter, (preferably grass fed) the fat naturally found in wild caught fish, free range poultry and grass fed beef or pastured pork.
+The change to concentrate on is reducing ADDED FAT, eliminating as much omega-6 and processed fats as possible.
 Do your best to avoid all obvious omega-6 fats.
-If you suffer from elevated cholesterol it is even more important that you increase your omega-3 fats and avoid omega-6.
-Keep your total fat grams, from food and added, to about 30% of total calories.
+If you suffer from obesity, diabetes, heart disease, autoimmune disorders, allergy, asthma, cancer, or any brain associated condition or injury, it is even more important that you increase your omega-3 DHA and EPA and avoid omega-6.

 Between 1903 and 1998 added fats rose from 34 pounds per person per year, mostly butter and lard, to more than 66 pounds per person per year.
 All of the fat increase was in the form of omega-6 as salad dressing, margarine, shortening and hydrogenated fat added to processed foods and candies.
 See the charts that follow.

-To correct this imbalance you will need to avoid added omega-6 fats and add fatty fish 3 or 4 days a week, minimum, making sure to eat the skin and fat under the skin.
-Remember, the fish should not be cooked with an omega-6 fat (vegetable oil or margarine) nor dipped in mayonnaise, also an omega-6.
-The one exception is Saffola Mayonnaise, high oleic containing mostly omega-9 fatty acids.
+To correct this imbalance you will need to avoid added omega-6 fats and add fatty fish not less than 3 days a week making sure to eat the skin and fat under the skin.
+Remember, the fish should not be cooked with an omega-6 fat (vegetable oil or margarine) nor dipped in mayonnaise, also an omega-6 unless it is made with olive oil or Saffola Mayonnaise, high oleic containing mostly omega-9 fatty acids.

-If you are not eating fatty fish such as mackerel, sardines, salmon, daily, including the skin and fat under the skin, you will need to use fish oil supplements to equal 10-15 grams of fish fat containing 3-5 grams of combined DHA-EPA per day (equivalent to about 1-2 tbsps. of fish oil).
+If you are not eating fatty fish such as mackerel, sardines, salmon, daily, including the skin and fat under the skin, you will need to use a fish oil supplement containing a minimum of 2,000 mg DHA plus whatever amount of EPA it contains (equivalent to about 1-2 tbsps. of fish oil).
+I mention skin and fat under the skin as this is a primary storage site for fish fat.
+Often the flesh/muscle is quite lean, low in omega-3 content.

-Fish oil can be taken with or without food.
+Fish may can be taken with or without food.
 Many clients find that there is less reflux when taken on an empty stomach.
 If you have a sensitive stomach do not take all of your fish oil at once.
-Split your daily amount into two or three doses.
+"Enteric Coated" may be especially problematic.
+I am not sure why manufacturers do this but sensitive stomachs don't handle enteric coated well and it may result in diarrhea.
+If taking your oil all at once seems to much split your daily amount into two doses.
 Do not take any after 5 PM if you find the fish oil very energizing as it may disrupt your sleep.
 If digestive upset occurs stop until things normalize and increase slowly or stick with a lower dose.
-If you use the soft gels, keeping them in the freezer will keep your oil fresher AND it seems to prevent gastric distress.
+If you use the soft gels, keeping them in the freezer will keep your oil fresher AND it seems to prevent burping and gastric distress.

-Omega-3 and 6 fats move into cell membranes, particularly the membranes of nerve and epithelial cells.
+Omega-3 and omega-6 fats move rapidly into cell membranes, including the membranes of nerve and epithelial cells.
 Epithelial cells compose skin, the lining of the arteries and lungs, the linings of the ducts in the breast and testes.
-The preferential fat for these brain and epithelial cell membranes is omega-3 but n-3 will be replaced by n-6, if n-3 is not available.
-Cells where omega-3 is displaced by omega-6 are less able to repair themselves and may become hyperplasic.
+The preferential fat for these brain and epithelial membranes is omega-3 DHA but n-3 will be replaced by n-6 DPA if sufficient n-3 is not available.
+Cells where omega-3 is displaced by omega-6 suffer from inflammation and are less able to repair themselves and over time may become hyperplasic (pre-cancerous).

 The brain and nerves so need omega-3 that they will rob it from every other cell to maintain optimum brain levels.
-Some of the brain and nerve conditions associated with high omega-6 and/or low omega-3 include, alcoholism, depression, manic depression, memory loss, impaired night vision, anxiety, insomnia, dementia, Multiple Sclerosis, Alzheimer's, Parkinson's, ADD, ADHD, dyslexia, stress induced hostility and schizophrenia.
+Some of the brain and nerve conditions associated with high omega-6 and/or low omega-3 include, alcoholism, depression, manic depression, memory loss, impaired night vision, anxiety, insomnia, Multiple Sclerosis, Alzheimer's, Parkinson's, ADD/ADHD, dyslexia, stress induced hostility and schizophrenia.

 In the following graph of US per capita fat consumption 1909-1998 it is clear that both our overall intake of fats and intake of omega-6 fats has dramatically increased.
-From this data it seems prudent to reduce omega-6 fats.
+From this data it seems prudent to reduce omega-6 fats and increase n-3 DHA.

 There is no indication our intake of natural saturated fats has increased over this period of time as is suggested to be the commonly accepted 'cause' of degenerative diseases.
-What has increased is our intake of processed omega-6 fats.
+What has increased is our intake of processed omega-6 fats and an imbalance between n-6 and n-3..

 The following paper was presented in 2000 at the National Institute of Health is Washington, DC.
 The BOLD text is my emphasis.
 Keywords in understanding fats- Linoleate is omega-6, linolenate is omega-3 as is DHA and EPA and oleic is omega-9.
 Linoleate, DHA, EPA and linolenate are all polyunsaturated fats.
 Oleic omega-9 is monounsaturated fat.